A5hleyRich/delightful-downloads/readme.txt

 = 9.9.63 =
 PHP 8.2 compatibility
-filetype handling: css will only be loaded on filetype dedo_download and on shortcodes using the icons same filetypes will also be uses when using dirlist shortcode from foldergallery/slider mod plugin (the will be only loaded when used too)
+documentation was updated and put in the project in text form (/readme.txt) filetype handling: css will only be loaded on filetype dedo_download and on shortcodes using the icons same filetypes will also be uses when using dirlist shortcode from foldergallery/slider mod plugin (the will be only loaded when used too)